 Often times, the process is made easier by directly contacting a real estate professional.
 If you want a foreclosure house listed by HUD, you will have to go through a real-estate agent.
 Most agencies selling foreclosure properties offer compensation to real estate agents.
 An experienced agent can assist you in arranging inspections, obtaining pre-qualified financing, negotiating with the sellers and hiring contractors to do necessary repairs.
 A good real estate agent should also be able to provide guidance on which repairs are necessary and those renovations that will not pay for themselves.
 Many first time investors over improve properties and are not able to get that money back when they sell.

 Foreclosure homes many look like a bargain, but they may not be your best bet.
 Expensive repairs and renovations can often deliver a much higher cost than the investor originally planned.
 Check out other homes in your desired neighborhood.
 Compare the cost of a move in ready home to the true cost of a foreclosure home.
 The results will often surprise you.

-Contact us for more information on buying foreclosures in Pensacola, Destin, Navarre, Perdido Bay, and other nearby Florida cities.
+Contact Emerald Coast Realty for more information about buying foreclosures in Pensacola, Destin, Navarre, Perdido Bay, and other nearby Florida cities.
 Call (850) 437-5618